aimerykong/deepPollen/README.md

 *last edited*: May 1, 2020 (this repository is being actively updated)

-This is the codebase/software for our work "Reconstructing the Cenozoic expansion and diversification of the pollen morphospecies Striatopollis catatumbus (Amherstieae, Fabaceae) using convolutional neural networks".
-Please download the models from [google drive](https://drive.google.com/open?id=1Qx5tEvGN5OKvTUt1s9u3a8LL4STXuHjt) and put them under "./demo_step002_testing/models"
+This is the codebase/software for our work as titled.
+The models can be found from the [google drive](https://drive.google.com/open?id=1Qx5tEvGN5OKvTUt1s9u3a8LL4STXuHjt).
+Please put them under "./demo_step002_testing/models" to run it.

 ## Abstract